daniel-rogers-gh/seetm-test/README.md

 Approximate provisioning time is 8 minutes.

+**Please note this script is not currently idempotent.
+If an error is encountered (missing package etc) please delete any provisioned resources before re-running the script**

 #### Workstation configuration

 To date this has only been executed on Ubuntu Linux.
 It should work on OSX but I am unable to verify this.